bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/silent-payments-output-descriptors.md

 So the key idea with a key expression is that it's like, okay, here is key material.
 This will either let you identify coins that have been locked up to this particular information, or it will let you both identify them and also spend them.
 But I'll get into this a little more explicitly.

+## What sp() Descriptors Represent

 Okay, so let's just go back to like, okay, what are we talking about?
 We're talking about this sp() thing.
-So sp() is short for silent payments.
+So SP is short for silent payments.
-So basically when you have a descriptor, what a descriptor, what the whole point of having an output descriptor is that it's like here's a description of what an out point in Bitcoin might look like on chain and it's a way that if you have this description of what an out point or output might look like you're then able to go and find them across all of the out points that exist in Bitcoin currently.
+So basically when you have a descriptor, what a descriptor, what the whole point of having an output descriptor is that it's like here's a description of what an outpoint in Bitcoin might look like on chain and it's a way that if you have this description of what an outpoint or output might look like you're then able to go and find them across all of the outpoints that exist in Bitcoin currently.
 Both past ones that have been spent and ones that are eligible to be spent, to spend.
 And the whole goal of this is that your wallet will be able to identify coins that you're able, interested, they're either interested in keeping track of when they're spent versus not, or, and maybe additionally, able to spend those outputs, if that makes sense.
 So we basically need a way of writing down, these are outputs that I'm interested in, and here's information that you would need in order to be able to spend them in some cases.
 OK, so we're going to write this as kind of like it's very, for whatever reason, all output descriptors look like function definitions.
 So this one is sp(), so it's like, OK, for a silent payment, here's some information.
 So the first thing that we're going to put inside of this kind of set of information about a silent payment output is something called a key expression.

+## Why Silent Payments Need New Key Expressions

 How many of you have seen XPUBs before?
 So, XPUB is kind of a traditional or classic key expression.
 It gives you information to be able to find not only one output, but a series of outputs that have been spent to that particular output descriptor, to that particular XPUB, right?